plaebad/7DTD-LeverAction44/README.md

 ## Description
 This mod modifies the Lever Action Rifle to use .44 Ammo instead of the default 7.62 ammo.

+The following changes are currently implemented:

+- Lever Action Rifle uses .44 Magnum ammo
-All item packs and quest reward bundles that give the Lever Action Rifle have been modified to include .44 ammo instead of the 7.62 ammo.
+- Item packs and quest rewards that give the Lever Action Rifle have been updated to give .44 Magnum ammo instead of 7.62mm ammo
-The base damage of the Lever Action Rifle has been slightly reduced to keep it from being too OP.
-The damage of an unmodded Lever Action Rifle with no associated perks is slightly higher than when using the 7.62 ammo but slightly lower than the comparable tier .44 handguns.
-No other changes have been made to the weapon.
+- Magnum Enforcer book series bonuses are applied to the Lever Action Rifle
+- Enforcer gear set bonus is applied to the Lever Action Rifle

 This mod can be added to or removed from existing saves without any known critical side effects.
 It should be noted that if this mod is added to or removed from an